Our Journey

 In 2007, Darren was given the opportunity to travel to Africa on a 3-week missions trip.
 At the time, he had just finished his first year at Central Bible College at the age of 37.
 Married with two small children under the age of 8 and working full-time outside of class just to make ends meet, he said “Yes”.
 He was able to quickly raise the necessary funds and began a journey that neither he nor his wife, Lori, ever imagined.

 When Darren returned, he began to share with Lori all that God had done on the trip and his desire to return.
 Fast forward more than 12 years later.
-In 2019 through a series of God moments, Darren and Lori were introduced to Africa Tabernacle Evangelism (ATE), a ministry through the Assemblies of God World Missions department that partners with US churches and building teams to provide tabernacles for congregations throughout Africa.
-Once again they said “Yes” to God’s plan for their life.
+In 2019 through a series of God moments, Darren and Lori were introduced to Africa Tabernacles, a ministry through the Assemblies of God World Missions department that partners with US churches and building teams to provide tabernacles, permanent worship structures, for congregations throughout Africa.
+Once again they said “Yes” to God’s plan for their lives.

-In March of 2022, they had raised their funds and Darren began serving full time with ATE.
+In March of 2022, they had raised their funds and Darren began serving full time with Africa Tabernacles.
 But the journey continued . . .

-Just a few weeks after Darren began serving full time with ATE, Lori had the opportunity to travel to Africa for the first time and God began to speak to her heart about their future.
-At the same time, Darren was having conversations with leadership for Africa and the opportunity was presented for Darren and Lori to consider a full-time career appointment to serve ATE in Africa.
+Just a few weeks after Darren began serving full time, Lori had the opportunity to travel to Africa for the first time and God began to speak to her heart about their future.
+At the same time, Darren was having conversations with leadership for Africa and the opportunity was presented for Darren and Lori to consider a full-time career appointment to serve Africa Tabernacles in Africa.

 After much prayer and consideration, the answer was simple.
 Darren and Lori said “Yes”.